 If you would like to start working for a company in Spain, then the “cuenta ajena” your work permit.
 You will first need to find a job offer in Spain while you are in your origin country.
 And this is really important.
 You cannot apply to this visa from Spain.

 Conversely, there is another type of work permit, the highly qualified visa, which you can get while in Spain.
-Click here if you would like to learn more about the residence permits you can get as a tourist in Spain.

 It will be your new employer the one starting the procedure and signing the application document.